Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Hierarchical Optimization

 Because OptiGraphs can have a nested structure, they are a flexible tool for modeling hierarchical problems.
-There are at least a couple of ways in which this can be done.
+There are at least two ways in which this can be done.
 The OptiGraph can have an inherent hierarchy based on the nested layers in the graph.
 For instance, in Figure \ref{fig:hier_example}, one could consider the graphs $\mg_{2,1}$, $\mg_{2,2}$, $\mg_{2,3}$, and $\mg_{2,4}$ as separate systems in a chemical process that are connected together.
-Each individual graph may contain variables and objectives corresponding to the system they represent.
-The mid-level graph $\mg_2$ would then capture the higher level connections between the separate systems, creating a hierarchy between $\mg_2$ and its subgraphs.
+Each individual graph may contain variables and objectives corresponding to the system it represents.
+The mid-level graph $\mg_2$ would then capture the higher-level connections between the separate systems, creating a hierarchy between $\mg_2$ and its subgraphs.
 Another approach to capturing hierarchy in the OptiGraph abstraction is by ordering subgraphs on the same level.
 In Figure \ref{fig:hier_example}, this can be thought of as $\mg_1$ and $\mg_2$ representing separate hierarchical layers (even though they are on the same hierarchical level of $\mg$).
-For instance, $\mg_1$ could represent a coarse-resolution planning layer while $\mg_2$ could represent a finer-resolution operations layer; such a structure arises frequently in applications featuring sequential strategic and tactical decisions (e.g., planning or scheduling followed by operations) \cite{jacobson2024computationally, long2016hierarchical, zhang2024decomposition}. \\
+For instance, $\mg_1$ could represent a coarse-resolution planning layer while $\mg_2$ could represent a finer-resolution operations layer; such a structure arises frequently in applications featuring sequential strategic and tactical decisions (e.g., planning or scheduling followed by operations) \cite{jacobson2024computationally,long2016hierarchical,zhang2024decomposition}.

 There is no restriction that nodes/edges belong to a single graph.
 For instance, Figure \ref{fig:overlapping} shows the graph $\mg(\{\mg_1, \mg_2\}, \{n_1\}, \emptyset)$ where node $n_3$ belongs to {\it both} $\mg_1$ and $\mg_2$, creating overlapping subgraphs.
-Many problems will not have overlap, but the ability to express such overlap can have algorithmic implications (e.g., implementation of Schwarz decomposition algorithms \cite{jalving2022graph, shin2020,shin2021}).
+Many problems will not have overlap, but the ability to express such overlap can have algorithmic implications (e.g., implementation of Schwarz decomposition algorithms \cite{jalving2022graph,shin2020,shin2021}).